 The laboratory results from Day 1 are not supposed to be used for patient's eligibility assessment.

-All inclusion and exclusion criteria should be confirmed according to Appendix 1 to the Protocol.
+All inclusion and exclusion criteria should be confirmed according to APPENDIX 1 in the Protocol.

 4.1.
 Inclusion Criteria

 In order to be eligible to participate in this study, an individual must meet all of the following criteria: